Longer Stay Travellers and Expatriates

 More vaccines may be advised for the longer stay traveller and as vaccines take time to become effective, ideally advice should be sought about 6-8 weeks prior to departure.
 Destination specific information can be found on individual country pages.

-- For countries where tetanus, polio and diphtheria are present, ensuring these are up to date is important.
+- For countries where tetanus, polio and diphtheria are present, it is important to ensure all UK vaccinations plus any relevant boosters are up to date.

-- Hepatitis A and typhoid vaccines are routinely advised for countries where safety of food and water supplies is variable.
+- Hepatitis A and typhoid vaccines are routinely advised for countries where cleanliness of food and water supplies is questionable.

-- Meningococcal type ACW135Y infection is a risk for those visiting sub-Saharan Africa and mixing closely with the local population.
+- Meningococcal type ACW135Y infection is a risk for those visiting the meningitis belt in sub-Saharan Africa and mixing closely with the local population.
+There is an increased risk of outbreaks during the dry season (December – June).

-- Hepatitis B vaccine is useful for longer stay travellers in higher risk areas and for those at risk through occupation or lifestyle.
+- Hepatitis B vaccine is recommended for those staying for longer periods in intermediate or high risk areas and for those at risk through occupation or lifestyle.

-- Japanese encephalitis is recommended for longer stays in endemic regions.
+- Japanese encephalitis is recommended for longer stays in endemic regions (Asia and Western Pacific region).

 - Yellow fever is recommended for endemic countries in Africa and South America and a yellow fever vaccination certificate may be necessary for crossing borders.

-- Rabies vaccination is important for those who will not have access to or be remote from good medical facilities.
-Rabies vaccine is particularly advised for children, who may be more inclined to approach animals or not report scratches or bites.
+- Rabies vaccination is important for those who will be remote from accessing good medical facilities, in regions where post exposure rabies treatment may not be available e.g. more than a day away from reliable supplies of vaccine.
+Rabies vaccine is particularly advised for children who may be more inclined to approach animals.

 The same main principles of malaria prevention apply to longer term travellers and expatriates as for the short term visitor.
 However, it is known that the risk of malaria increases with the length of stay while adherence to preventive measures decreases.
 The risks for longer term travellers varies depending on multiple factors including reason for travel, whether staying in rural or urban areas and access to medical facilities.
 There may be a reluctance to continue with malaria chemoprophylaxis and compliance can become poor.
 While it may be appropriate for certain travellers to stop taking chemoprophylaxis altogether (e.g. the expatriate who has access to medical facilities), this approach is not suitable for all longer stay travellers (e.g. backpackers with uncertain access to medical facilities).
 Specialist advice should be sought to allow full discussion around this subject.
 It is important for individuals to know that if chemoprophylaxis is stopped, there is a real risk of contracting malaria.
 Malaria prophylaxis is very important for infants, children and during pregnancy.